 Rule of Strength #1: Legs Feed the Wolf

 Squat Heavy.
 Squat Often.
 Squat Deep.
 There is no substitute for the barbell squat.
 Period.
 This movement should be the primary strength builder in any program since it develops strength through the abs, hips, back, and legs as they work together to move a huge amount of weight over a long distance.
-Heavy squats stress the central nervous system and cause a favorable hormonal response (we’re talking HGH and GH) that not only mobilizes fat to use as fuel, but helps to increase muscle mass and overall strength.
+Heavy squats stress the central nervous system and cause a favorable hormonal response that not only mobilizes fat to use as fuel, but helps to increase muscle mass and overall strength.

 Wanna see your bench press go up?
 Yeah, keep benching, but try squatting more.
 Squatting deep, as in “ass to grass,” will engage more of the posterior chain, work more muscle mass, take pressure of the knees, and I’m pretty sure it helps cure cancer.
 Squat heavy (but with low volume) as often as five to ten times per week and watch your numbers start skyrocketing.

 In 1969 a man named Ivan Abadjiev took over the Bulgarian National Weightlifting Team.
 In a relatively short amount of time, coach Abadjiev took this little country of about 7 million people, and began destroying the rest of the world (including the powerful Soviet Union of 140 million) in international competition.
 No world record was safe from the Bulgarians.
 They attacked the bar with confidence and relentless aggression.